 "Classification" is the process by which staff determine where you will be housed while you are in custody in Polk County.
-You will normally be classified within 72 hours after you are moved into a housing area from the Intake/Booking area.
+You will normally be classified 3 days after you are moved into a housing area from the Intake/Booking area.